Mia Farrow: André Previn

 On September 10, 1970, Farrow married conductor and composer André Previn in London.
 She was 25, and he was 41.

 Farrow had begun a relationship with Previn while he was still married to his second wife, songwriter Dory Previn.
 When Farrow became pregnant, Previn left Dory and filed for divorce.
-Farrow gave birth to twin sons in February 1970, and Previn's divorce from Dory became final in July 1970.
-Dory Previn later wrote a scathing song, titled "Beware of Young Girls," about the loss of her husband to Farrow.
+Farrow, with two stepdaughters Claudia Previn and Alicia Previn, gave birth to twin sons in February 1970, and Previn's divorce from Dory became final in July 1970.

+Dory Previn later wrote a scathing song, titled "Beware of Young Girls", about the loss of her husband to Farrow.

 Previn and Farrow divorced in 1979.

 Woody Allen

 In 1980, Farrow began a relationship with film director Woody Allen.

-During their relationship, Farrow starred in thirteen of Allen's films including, A Midsummer Night's Sex Comedy (1982), Zelig (1983), Broadway Danny Rose (1984), The Purple Rose of Cairo (1985), Hannah and Her Sisters (1986), Radio Days (1987), September (1987), Another Woman (1988), Crimes and Misdemeanors (1989), Alice (1990), Shadows and Fog (1991), and her final film with Allen, Husbands and Wives (1992).
-Several of her relatives made appearances in Allen's films including her mother, Maureen O'Sullivan in Hannah and Her Sisters.
-Their relationship ended in 1992 when Allen's intimate relationship with Soon-Yi Previn (Farrow's adopted daughter, who was 21 years old at the time) was publicized.
+During their years together, Farrow starred in thirteen of Allen's films including, A Midsummer Night's Sex Comedy (1982), Zelig (1983), Broadway Danny Rose (1984), The Purple Rose of Cairo (1985), Hannah and Her Sisters (1986), Radio Days (1987), September (1987), Another Woman (1988), Crimes and Misdemeanors (1989), Alice (1990), Shadows and Fog (1991), and her final film with Allen, Husbands and Wives (1992).

+Several of her relatives made appearances in Allen's films, including her mother, Maureen O'Sullivan, in Hannah and Her Sisters.

+Their relationship ended in 1992 when Allen's intimate relationship with Soon-Yi Previn, Farrow's 21-year-old adopted daughter, was publicized.